 Nonhazardous Duty Beneficiaries Receiving Benefits

-*KRS does not pay a contribution for coverage on behalf of a beneficiary receiving a monthly retirement benefit.
+*KPPA does not pay a contribution for coverage on behalf of a beneficiary receiving a monthly retirement benefit.
 Beneficiaries obtaining coverage should enter "$0.00" for the percentage contribution.
-Exception: If you are a spouse beneficiary or a dependent child receiving a monthly benefit under the Fred Capps Memorial Act, contact KRS.
+Exception: If you are a spouse beneficiary or a dependent child receiving a monthly benefit under the Fred Capps Memorial Act, contact KPPA.

 2021 Hazardous Duty Retiree/Percentage Contribution